YDaiLab/RAGulate/README.md

 RAGulate is implemented in the LlamaIndex framework.
 Running RAGulate on `CUDA` is highly recommended if available.

-Before installing and running scRegulate, ensure you have the following libraries installed:
+Before installing and running RAGulate, ensure you have the following libraries installed:
 - **PyTorch** (version 2.0 or higher)
   Install with the exact command from the [PyTorch “Get Started” page](https://pytorch.org/get-started/locally/) for your OS, Python version and (optionally) CUDA toolkit.
 - **NumPy** (version 1.23 or higher)